The biggest pros and cons of bad credit loans

 Key takeaways

-• A bad credit loan is a type of personal loan that caters to borrowers with credit scores below 670.
+- A bad credit loan is a type of personal loan for borrowers with credit scores below 670.

-Bad credit loans are a type of personal loan designed specifically for consumers with lower credit scores — typically under 670.
+Bad credit loans are a type of personal loan designed specifically for consumers with lower credit scores.
+While the FICO score system defines bad credit as any rate under 580, lenders often set a higher threshold of around 670.
 These loans make credit more accessible to borrowers who likely have trouble finding personal loans elsewhere.
-Still, bad credit loans come with higher interest rates and fees than other types of personal loans since they are riskier to the lender.
+Still, personal loans for bad credit come with higher interest rates and fees than other types of personal loans since they are riskier to the lender.

-Before applying for a bad credit loan, consider the benefits and drawbacks to decide if it’s a good fit or if you’re better off considering an alternative funding option.
+Before applying, consider the pros and cons of bad credit loans.
+Then decide if it’s a good fit or if you’re better off considering an alternative funding option.

 Bad credit loan benefits